danieltjw/aifutures/README.md

     - and how an AGI may view the world
     - allows us to coordinate on how to achieve Friendly AGI

-- Independent Friendly AGI offers the best chance for a stable future
+- Independent Friendly AGI offers the best chance for a promising future
     - Independent AGI is better at reducing the negative impacts of future narrow AIs
     - Independent AGI is more resistant to regulatory capture, corruption and harmful bias

 ---

+## Relevancy

+The speed of progress of narrow and multi-model AI capabilities in 2022-2023 have been surprising to many observers in the tech space.

+It seems increasing likely that this will have a transformative impact on societies and individuals.

+Even the more far-fetched possibility of the existence of independent AGIs is may be plausible within our lifetimes and worthy of consideration.

+---

+## Background

 The central tension in the development of AI is the balance between **Exploration** (Creativity) and **Exploitation** (Productivity).